Harrah's Cherokee: Frontier Land

-Prior to Harrah's Cherokee, the land it now sits on use to be that of a former wild west-themed amusement park called Frontier Land, from 1964–1982.
+Prior to Harrah's Cherokee, the land it now sits on used to be that of a former wild west-themed amusement park called Frontier Land, from 1964–1982.
 The park was created by R.B.
 Coburn, who also built Ghost Town in the Sky in Maggie Valley, and designed by Russell Pearson, a former Disney designer who also developed Frontier City in Oklahoma City, Silver Dollar City in Branson, and Ghost Town in the Sky.
 The 140 acre park featured a wood-burning steam train and a gondola that would take visitors to the main three sections of the park: Indian Territory, Fort Cherokee (a replica of a frontier stockade), and Deadwood Gulch (an 1860s hardscrabble western town).
 By the mid-1980s, because of low attendance, the park was renovated and rebranded as a water amusement park called Water World (with unmistakable western touches).
 In 1986, the park was closed for the last time and abandoned until redevelopment in mid-1990s.